aferrodelgado/project-3/README.md

   4. Comparing salary trends over time:
      - Investigate how salary trends in data science careers have evolved, comparing experience level and onsite versus remote work over time to identify emerging opportunities.

-  5. Does experience level influence job postings?
+  5. What factors influence salary in todays job market?
-     - Examine whether experience requirements differ significantly across job postings, exploring how seniority impacts the availability and distribution of roles.

 <br><br> <!-- Add two line breaks -->
 - **Instructions: How to Use and Interact with Project:**
   - Datasets used for analysis are linked in the Datasets section above and also listed under their cooresponding questions below.